Pratyush360/Gesture_recognition/README.md

 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.
 Each gesture corresponds to a specific command:

-Thumbs up:  Increase the volume \n
+Thumbs up:  Increase the volume <br/>
-Thumbs down: Decrease the volume \n
+Thumbs down: Decrease the volume <br/>
-Left swipe: 'Jump' backwards 10 seconds \n
+Left swipe: 'Jump' backwards 10 seconds <br/>
-Right swipe: 'Jump' forward 10 seconds  \n
+Right swipe: 'Jump' forward 10 seconds  <br/>
 Stop: Pause the movie